Russian Casinos

 The Future of Online Gambling in Russia

 There is a silver lining, however.
-Some industry experts believe that the stricter measures Russia has taken against online gambling as of late can actually be interpreted as a sign the country is moving towards the establishment of a regulated gambling market.
+Some industry experts believe that the stricter measures Russia has taken against online gambling as of late can actually be interpreted as a sign the country is moving toward the establishment of a regulated gambling market.
 This assumption is not entirely unjustified, considering that in 2016 the government already issued its first online sports betting licenses to several domestic operators.